2 Key Questions

 This is the perfect time to bust myths about manual therapy.
 Let’s see what manual therapy does and does not.

-Manual therapy helps calm down your nervous system and contributes to a temporary reduction in your pain experience and alleviates your sensation of tightness and stiffness.
+Things need to be popped back in.
+Things can be popped back in place.
+You need to be realigned.
+Tight muscles can be released. | Manual therapy helps calm down your nervous system and contributes to a temporary reduction in your pain experience and alleviates your sensation of tightness and stiffness. |

 The power of touch, manual therapy, rests in its soothing effect on your nervous system.
 The more you trust and like the person providing the touch, the bigger the result.
 Remember manual therapy is only what physios are most famous for, the true value we provide is in assessment, education, advice, and movement, all of which can be delivered via telethealth.

 These are trying times.
 According to experts all over the world and what we can see from what other countries are doing and how they are faring in this pandemic, social distancing is of the utmost importance and urgency.
 We must try our hardest to minimise the movement of people across our community.
 We must all do our part.
-We must stay home unless we need food, medicine, in-person medical care, or you’re an essential worker
+We must stay home unless we need food, medicine, in-person medical care, or you’re an essential worker.

 Telehealth Funding